 2. We get the application ready

 Again this process will vary based on who you’re working with.
 For me, there is a short intake form that I have all of my clients fill out electronically.
 Once I get that back I can get started on the application.
-There is typically some back and forth to nail down the proper class of goods and services the client needs, along with obtaining the exact right specimen, but overall I try to get this portion done as efficiently as possible.
+Usually, I go back and forth a bit with my client to nail down the proper class of goods and services the client needs, along with obtaining the exact right specimen, but overall I try to get this portion done as efficiently as possible.
 I will not allow the process to take more than 3 weeks.
 If you’re slow to answer me for things I need for the application, the USPTO will get to you slowly too.
 So I do my best to push people along.
 Overall expect anywhere from 1 to 3 weeks spent on filling in the application and getting it submitted.

 3. And now we wait…